-However, it’s also important to note that not all adults with a lisp want to seek speech therapy--and that’s perfectly OK!
+However, it’s also important to note that not all adults want to "fix" or get rid of their lisp--and that’s perfectly OK!
 Often, these adults have accepted their speech the way it is.
 It's become part of their unique image and persona.

 Assessing and treating lisps is largely similar in both children and adults, beginning with seeking professional help from a speech therapist.
 The only added challenge with adults is finding someone you can practice with on your own time.
 Whether this is a spouse, family member, or friend, it’s important to have someone you trust provide honest feedback and encouragement so you can continue to improve on your own time, outside of therapy sessions.

 Expressable matches families with a certified speech therapist trained to evaluate and treat speech impediments like lisps.
 All therapy is delivered online via face-to-face video conferencing.